synergistic-silobusters/flintandsteel/CONTRIBUTING.md

 We use [Trello](https://trello.com/) to track our development.
 If you would like to become a regular contributor to this project, please let the team know and we can discuss further.

+**NOTE**: PRs larger than 500 lines of code changed will be rejected and asked to be broken down into smaller PRs.

 Contribute to our project by following these steps

 1. Fork flintandsteel and clone it locally